chinosingson/lpr/docroot/modules/contrib/bootstrap_horizontal_tabs/README.md

 ## Installation & management in the UI

-- After enabling this module, go to an entity's "Manage fields" page and click "Add field."
+- After enabling this module, go to an entity's "Manage fields" page and click on "Add field"
-- A new field type, "Horizontal Tabs," will be available.
+- A new field type, "Horizontal Tabs," will be available
-- Follow standard Drupal field steps for adding the field.
+- Follow standard Drupal field steps for adding the field
-- Under the "Manage Display" page, choose whether the tab headers should display as standard "Tabs" or "Pill buttons".
+- Under the "Manage Display" page, choose whether the tab headers should display as standard "Tabs" or "Pill buttons"

 ## Configuration